Ex-NBA player Kermit Washington pleads guilty in fraud case

 KANSAS CITY, Mo.
-(AP) — Former NBA player Kermit Washington has pleaded guilty to charges accusing him of spending thousands of dollars in donations to a charity for his personal use.
+(AP) — Former NBA player Kermit Washington has pleaded guilty to spending thousands of dollars donated to an African charity he organized on jewelry, vacations and other personal items.

-Washington, who played for several NBA teams in the 1970s and 1980s, was scheduled for trial Monday in federal court in Kansas City, Missouri.
-Instead, he pleaded guilty Thursday to two counts of making a false statement in a tax return and one count of aggravated identity theft.
+Washington, 66, of Las Vegas, played for several NBA teams in the 1970s and 1980s and is best known for throwing a punch that fractured Houston Rockets player Rudy Tomjanovich’s face and left him unconscious during a 1977 game.
+Washington was playing for the Los Angeles Lakers at the time.

-Washington was best known for throwing a punch that seriously injured Houston Rockets player Rudy Tomjanovich during a 1977 game.
+Washington was scheduled to go to trial in federal court Monday in Kansas City, Missouri, but instead pleaded guilty Thursday to two counts of making a false statement in a tax return and one count of aggravated identity theft.

-Prosecutors say Washington, of Las Vegas, referred professional athletes to a California attorney, who filed workers’ compensation claims for them and then made donations to Washington’s charity.
-Washington used about $155,000 from the charity for personal expenses.
+Prosecutors accused Washington of using his position as representative of the National Basketball Players Association to refer professional athletes to Ronald Jack Mix, a Pro Football Hall of Famer and San Diego lawyer who specialized in workers’ compensation cases.
+Mix filed workers’ compensation cases for the athletes and then donated about $155,000 to Washington’s charity, The Sixth Man Foundation.

 Most Read Stories